Lorraine Stanley

-Lorraine Marie Stanley (born 28 June 1976) is a British actress from Portsmouth, England, known for playing Kelly in the 2006 film London to Brighton and Karen Taylor in the BBC soap opera EastEnders (2017–2024).
+Lorraine Marie Perez (born 28 June 1976) is a British actress from Portsmouth, England, known for playing Kelly in the 2006 film London to Brighton and Karen Taylor in the BBC soap opera EastEnders (2017–2024, 2026).

 Early life

 Lorraine Marie Stanley was born on 28 June 1976 in Portsmouth, the daughter of June (née Almy), and David Stanley.
 She was brought up in Portsmouth by her parents, who divorced when she was ten years old.
 She has Scottish, English and Polish ancestry from her father and mother respectively.
 She then trained at London's Arts Educational Schools.

 Career

 Stanley made her acting debut in 2000, when she appeared in the crime drama film Gangster No. 1 in a minor role as the attacker's friend.
 She also appeared in episodes of The Bill and London's Burning.

 In 2006, Stanley took the lead role in the neo-noir crime film London to Brighton.
 She portrayed Kelly, a prostitute who is coerced into procuring an 11-year-old girl for a paedophile.

 In 2014, Stanley was cast to play the role of Simone in Spencer Hawken's 2016 film No Reasons.